Muara Teweh

 Muara Teweh (abbreviated: MTW, or simply known as Teweh) is the regency seat of North Barito Regency and also one of the towns in Central Kalimantan.
 This town is at a distance of 350 km northeast of Palangka Raya city, the capital of Central Kalimantan Province.
-This town is situated mainly in 2 sub-districts i.e. the sub-district of Lanjas and the sub-district of Melayu located in the district of Central Teweh.
-The population of this town is roughly 46,652 people as of 2021.
+This town comprises two administrative kelurahan, the kelurahans or Lanjas and Melayu, both located in the extreme east of Central Teweh (Teweh Tengah) District.
+The population of this town was 46,559 people as of 2024.

-Geography & Climate
+Geography and climate

-To be precise, Muara Teweh is located at 0.95348 South and 114.89807 East.
-This town is located to the northeast of Palangka Raya, the capital of Central Kalimantan with the distance about 353 km.
-The total area of this town is around 221.17 km^{2} which makes it roughly 2.67% of the total area of North Barito Regency.
-Muara Teweh is crossed by the Barito River as it is one of the towns located in the Barito River basin.
-This town is situated on the flatlands of northeastern Central Kalimantan within the Barito River basin area with the altitude being 35 metres above sea level.
-This town consists of two sub-districts in Teweh Tengah district i.e. the sub-district of Melayu and the sub-district of Lanjas.
+Muara Teweh is located at 0.95348 degrees south latitude and 114.89807 degrees east longitude.
+It is northeast of Palangka Raya, the capital of Central Kalimantan, about 353 km away.
+The town's area is 36.87 km^{2}, 0.36% of the area of North Barito Regency.
+Muara Teweh is crossed by the Barito River and situated on the flatlands of northeastern Central Kalimantan within the Barito River basin area, 35 metres above sea level.

-As any other town in Central Kalimantan and due to its proximity to the equator, Muara Teweh has a tropical rainforest climate (Af) with heavy rainfall almost all year round, constant humidity and warm-to-hot temperature above 21 °C.
+Like other towns in Central Kalimantan, because of its proximity to the equator, Muara Teweh has a tropical rainforest climate (Af) with heavy rainfall almost all year round, constant humidity and warm-to-hot temperature above 21 °C.